 |

 This test should return the exact output of the previous ldapsearch.
-Failure is indicated by a short message which is invoked by using the switch “-zz”.
+Failure is indicated by a short message that is invoked by using the switch -ZZ.

 |